 Visit Paducah Dogwood Trail on Facebook.

-The 57th Annual Dogwood Trail will be April 12 through 18.
-There will be four on-trail winners and four off-trail winners this year.
-The trail features approximately 12 miles of lighted dogwoods and spring plantings.
+The trail features several miles of lighted dogwoods and spring plantings.
 While the trees are in bloom, there will be Dogwood Trail signs strategically located at each turn in the Trail.
 The tour showcases Dogwood, Japanese Maple, Red Bud, and Weeping Cherry trees as well as blooming garden areas and other flowering species.

-2021 Dogwood Trail Bicycle Ride with BikeWorld The 2021 Dogwood Trail Bicycle Ride will take place Sunday, April 18 beginning at 2:30 p.m. from BikeWorld, 809 Joe Clifton Drive.
-This leisurely pedal will takers riders east to Fountain Avenue and then to neighborhoods in the city's west end before ending back to BikeWorld.
-The course is 11 miles with opportunities for riders to adjust the distance from a few blocks to a few miles to suit their wishes.
-The route is shared with motor vehicles (not closed to car traffic), but the streets are mostly residential, many with sidewalks, marked, and well signed with “Bike Route Today” notices.
+2022 Dogwood Trail Bicycle Ride with BikeWorld The 2022 Dogwood Trail Bicycle Ride will take place Sunday, April 10 beginning at 2:30 p.m. from BikeWorld, 809 Joe Clifton Drive.
+Bike helmets are required.
+This FREE annual event, which has been held more than 30 years, allows riders to enjoy a leisurely ride through several of Paducah's beautiful neighborhoods and then back to BikeWorld.
+The course is approximately 11 miles with opportunities for riders to adjust the distance from a few blocks to a few miles to suit their wishes.
+Bicyclists share streets with car traffic and are responsible for obeying traffic laws.
+The streets are mostly residential, marked, and well signed with “Bike Route Today” notices.
 BikeWorld staff will ride the route on bikes to assist as needed.
-Should a rider encounter a mechanical or physical problem, a driver in a truck will be on call to help.
-Masks covering the nose and mouth are required until riders are on the route and safely spaced out.
-Helmets are required for the duration.
-No entry fee.
-Bicyclists do share streets with car traffic and are responsible for obeying traffic laws.
 Children should be accompanied by responsible adults.
 If you have a question, contact BikeWorld at 270-442-0751.
+At the end of the ride, BikeWorld hosts a southern style "dinner on the grounds."
+If there is extreme rain or storms at the time of the ride, it will be postponed until April 24.

 |2021||2021 Dogwood Trail Winners|